AWeber vs Mailchimp: Which Email Marketing Platform Should You Actually Use?

 The Bottom Line

-If you're price-sensitive and want more generous free limits, check out our guide to best email marketing software for alternatives like Brevo (formerly Sendinblue) that might better fit your budget.
-Also see our AWeber pricing breakdown for detailed cost comparisons at different list sizes.
+If budget is the main constraint, check out our guide to best email marketing software for alternatives like Brevo (formerly Sendinblue) that might fit tighter limits.
+And if you want to see exactly how AWeber costs scale, the AWeber pricing breakdown maps it out list size by list size.

 Frequently Asked Questions